 • Building materials: Are they covered in your current policy?
 Ask your insurance advisor.

-• Reevaluate your policy with your insurance agent.
+• Reevaluate your policy with your insurance advisor.
 Find out what you are—and are not—covered for.

 • Consider water damage.
 Coverage can differ depending on your provider and the specifics of your home, so it’s a good idea to check with your advisor to find out what coverage you need and what you qualify for.
 Be sure to discuss options for covering these types of water damage:

 Overland: Damage caused by water that enters into your home through windows and doors (as opposed to through the foundation).